-The cars of 40 years ago required more frequent tune ups, had more mechanical problems so they were in the shop more often and as a result oil changes were done more regularly.
-Today’s vehicles have far fewer problems and seen by a mechanic less frequently.
-For people who don’t follow their manufacturers recommended maintenance schedule it means that they miss or delay simple oil changes and this can lead to bigger problems down the road.
-Be diligent, follow your manual get regular oil changes.
-They are quick and inexpensive.
-They do save you money in the long run.
-And like the commercial says “You can pay me now or pay me later” Always choose now because just as the price of an oil filter has gone up since this commercial was made in 1972 so has the cost of a major repair that can be avoided through regular oil changes.
+Cars from 40 years ago required more frequent tune-ups and experienced more mechanical problems, leading to more frequent visits to the repair shop.
+Consequently, oil changes were performed more regularly.
+Today’s vehicles have fewer problems and are seen by mechanics less frequently.
+However, for those who neglect their manufacturer-recommended maintenance schedules, skipping or delaying simple oil changes can lead to more significant problems down the road.
+It’s crucial to be diligent, follow your vehicle’s manual, and get regular oil changes.
+They are quick and inexpensive, saving you money in the long run.
+As the commercial says, “You can pay me now or pay me later.”
+Always choose now because just as the price of an oil filter has gone up since 1972, so has the cost of major repairs that can be avoided through regular oil changes.

 At our car service business, we understand the importance of scheduled oil changes.
 Our expert technicians are here to help you maintain your vehicle’s health and ensure its optimal performance.
 Don’t overlook this simple yet essential maintenance task.
 Visit us today for a quick and affordable oil change that will keep your engine running smoothly for years to come.
 To help you out we even a program that rewards you with a free oil change for regular oil changes.
 Call us for more details.Share